-Harmonized System (HS) code is a multipurpose international product nomenclature developed by the World Customs Organization.
+The Harmonized System (HS) Code is a multipurpose international product classification system developed by the World Customs Organization.

-We are living in a world where day by day the amount and frequency of international trade is increasing.
-This is the sphere that develops rapidly.
-The enormous volume and infinite variety of goods being shipped across international borders has driven Customs authorities to look for new ways of assuring regulatory and revenue compliance.
+We are living in a world where every day the amount and frequency of international trade is increasing.
+This is a sphere that is rapidly developing.
+The enormous volume and infinite variety of goods being shipped across international borders has driven customs authorities to look for new ways of ensuring regulatory and revenue compliance.

-There are three main functions of the HS Code:
+There are 3 main functions of the HS Code:

 - Monetary (trade taxes)

-The HS is thus a universal economic language and code for goods, and an indispensable tool for international trade.
+The HS is thus a universal economic language and code for goods, as well as an indispensable tool for international trade.